Illutron/chaosflow/README.md

-Abstract data visualization of Copenhagens bike traffic for an installation at the 4S/EASST conferences 2012
+Abstract data visualization of Copenhagens bike traffic for an installation at the 4S/EASST conferences 2012.

+Get the raw data at http://ge.tt/3mnABAM/v/0

 Run ´$ mongod´